joomla/rfc/proposed/rfc-meta.md

 The goals for this proposal are to

-* define how to propose specifications, features or procedures
+* define how to propose specifications, features or processes
 * define the possible states of a proposal
 * define the workflow through those states
 * define the decision process